rohitgirdhar/CATER/baselines/README.md

 ## Setup and process the data

-Generate or copy over the pretrained data to a fast I/O directory. `unzip` the file.
+Generate or copy over the pre-generated data to a fast I/O directory. `unzip` the file.
 For the non-local code, we need to generate LMDBs.
 Do so by:

 ```bash
 $ cd baselines/video-nonlocal-net